bgm5768/playtogetherFishBot/README.md

   160dpi

 3. BlueStack game control settings
-  Download the bluestack_auto.cfg file included in the manual.
+  Download the Usage -> bluestack_auto.cfg file included in the manual.
   BlueStack Game Control -> Load bluestack_auto.cfg -> Save
   After completing this, the key value will be the same as the key setting.png in the example image.